ibragim-bad/machine-learning-design-primer/README.md

 ## Overall tips
 + Ask questions
 + Tell pros and cons of different solutions
-+ Start with simple solution as baseline
++ Start with a simple solution as a baseline

-After listening the conditions of the case, ask the interviewer clarifying questions.
+After listening to the conditions of the case, ask the interviewer clarifying questions.
 Repeat the main points to make sure you understand everything correctly.
 During the interview, ask the questions and state your assumptions.

 **Understand requirements:**
 + Users/samples number